 Foot calluses are rough and often painful areas of thickened usually found on the bottom of your feet, heel, or big toe.
 They are the result of long and intense periods of pressure or friction to your feet.
 While these skin conditions are not harmful, they can be very painful while performing simple activities.
 If left unattended, they can open and become infected from outside bacteria, which can lead to further complications.

-Dr. Angelo Morreale provides treatment for foot calluses at The Foot Institute in Shreveport.
+Dr. Angelo Morreale provides treatment for foot calluses at The Foot Institute in Shreveport and Natchitoches.
 Learn more about your treatment options for foot calluses and call us at (318) 797-3668 to schedule your appointment today!

 Causes of Foot Calluses

 - Wearing shoes without socks

 - Walking around barefoot regularly